jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Classic story](/img\diagrams\romeo-juliet.jpg)
 _Good stories will always be told._

 **Art stories**: are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
-They think they already have all the answers and the big-picture is doing whateeve they want.
+They think heroes are born, and thus already have all the answers and the big-picture is doing whatever they want.
 The main character is selfish and self-important; a con-artist.
 Not because they do not take on a problem, but because they want to be the protagonist even though they aren't leading the way for others to follow.

 The result is stories with no storyline and no antagonist.
 Instead, art stories showcase the main characters' idiosyncratic behavior.
 Art stories are surprising to the point of being weird, with a conclusion that doesn't improve reality because the main character didn't even try to.